roshan-c-b/VSD_worskhop/README.md

 </details>

 <details>
-<summary><b>Task 4:</b> Simulation of RISC-V Code Verilog netlist and Testbench </summary>
+<summary><b>Task 4:</b> Simulating and Viewing the RISC-V core instructions using Verilog netlist and testbench </summary>
 <br>
-In this task, we will be observing output waveforms of RISC-V instructions by performing functional simulations using a verilog netlist.
+In this task, we will be observing output waveforms of RISC-V instructions by performing functional simulations using a verilog netlist .

 ***Software : iverilog, GTKWave